Favorite Christmas Children’s Books

 It wouldn’t be Christmas without Rudolph!
 This is the original version of the story of Rudolph written in verse in 1939.
 I adore the full page illustrations.
 It was published in 2001.

 This book is dear to my heart.
 I loved Peter Spier’s books when I was a Children’s Librarian and after my children were born, I bought this one when it was published in 1983.
 It is a wordless book and the detailed illustrations on each page tell a wonderful story about a family’s activities while celebrating the Christmas season.
 My children are adults now but they still love to sit and look at this book.
-It is still available in different formats.

 Well-illustrated children’s books can be expensive but I have always felt that an expensive toy often doesn’t last that long.
 A special book can be read over and over even continuing on into the next generation, and the memories that creates are priceless.